koliseoapi/help/content/talks/talk-selection.md

 ![The voting UI](/img/screenshots/talks/talks-vote.jpg)

-You can filter the list of talk proposals by free text (searching by talk title, description, or username/bio), by [state](#talk-state) or by any [category]({{< ref "categories.md" >}}) that you have created.
+You can filter the list of talk proposals by free text (searching by talk title, description, or username/bio), by [state](#talk-state), speaker gender, or by any [category]({{< ref "categories.md" >}}) that you have created.
 You can also sort the talks by creation date, number of votes, or (once there is feedback) by feedback rating.

 ![The talks filter](/img/screenshots/talks/talks-filter.jpg)

 Once the committee has finished voting, select "Votes" and "Descending" in the **Sort by** drop down to see the talks with the highest number of votes first.
 To download the list of talk proposals, click the **Download as CSV** button.

+## Diversity

+For some events, composing a diverse agenda requires lots of effort.
+Koliseo can help by filtering proposals by gender of the speaker (male, female, other or non-disclosed).

+To filter talks, pick a value from the **Gender** drop down.
+The filter will only display proposals with at least one speaker of the selected gender.

+The platform will deduce the gender of the speaker automatically from their first name, but the speaker can override it in their [User Edit Page]({{< ref "users/edit.md" >}}).

 ## Talk state